 - Gum recession that leaves your root surface exposed.

 - Grinding your teeth at night.

-- Post dental treatment sensitivity is common but temporary, especially with crowns, fillings, and tooth bleaching.
+- Post dental treatment sensitivity is common but temporary, especially with crowns, fillings and tooth bleaching.

 The best treatment for tooth sensitivity, though, is prevention.
 Once your tooth enamel is worn down, you can't get it back.
-Proper toothbrushing and flossing techniques can prevent sensitive teeth.
+Proper brushing and flossing techniques can prevent sensitive teeth.
 It will promote healthy teeth and gums regardless of how sensitive your teeth are.
 Be careful not to brush your teeth too hard, as that can wear down the tooth enamel over time.
-Try using a soft-bristled toothbrush and a desensitising toothpaste to help protect your enamel.
+Try using a soft-bristled toothbrush and a desensitizing toothpaste to help protect your enamel.